fatih/vim-go-tutorial/README.md

 ### Method stubs implementing an interface

 Interfaces are really great for composition.
-It makes you code easier to deal with it.
-It's also easier for you to create tests as you can mock functions who accept an interface type with a type that implements method for testing.
+It makes your code easier to deal with.
+It's also easier for you to create tests as you can mock functions that accept an interface type with a type that implements methods for testing.

 `vim-go` has support for the tool [impl](https://github.com/josharian/impl).